UAV-Based 3D Spectrum Sensing: Insights on Altitude, Bandwidth, Trajectory, and Effective Antenna Patterns on REM Reconstruction: Conclusion

 \section{Conclusion}

-\EditMush{This paper presents a comprehensive characterization of 3D REM reconstruction using real-world UAV measurements, providing fundamental insights into the physical and platform-specific drivers of estimation accuracy.
+This paper presents a comprehensive characterization of 3D REM reconstruction using real-world UAV measurements, providing fundamental insights into the physical and platform-specific drivers of estimation accuracy.
 We have demonstrated that the impact of UAV altitude on reconstruction fidelity follows a distinct tri-phasic trend, whereas increased spectral bandwidth consistently enhances reconstruction performance.
 Furthermore, our analysis reveals that shadowing variance is intrinsically linked to elevation angles; lower elevation angles yield higher variance due to reduced LoS dominance, while steep elevation angles experience lower shadowing variance as the UAV transitions into the antenna's dipole null regions.
-From a practical perspective, our findings provide a predictive framework for identifying spatial regions where signal strength is likely to fluctuate rapidly, thereby enabling efficient trajectory planning and spectrum sensing without exclusive reliance on data-intensive deep learning models.}
+From a practical perspective, our findings provide a predictive framework for identifying spatial regions where signal strength fluctuates rapidly.
+This enables denser measurement collection in these regions for efficient spectrum sensing, avoiding exclusive reliance on computationally expensive deep learning-based trajectory planning.

-\EditMush{Electromagnetic distortions induced by the UAV airframe cause consistent variations in the radiation pattern that can be empirically captured from measurement data.
+Electromagnetic distortions induced by the UAV airframe cause consistent variations in the radiation pattern that are empirically modeled through our APC framework.
 By utilizing this calibrated pattern, REM reconstruction accuracy is significantly improved.
-Additionally, we have demonstrated that sparse samples in deep shadowing regions are often filtered or ``erased" by standard reconstruction algorithms.
-By employing GPR with matrix completion, we successfully identified and dilated these shadowed regions, an approach particularly valuable in high-shadowing environments.
-Ultimately, these insights for single-source scenarios serve as essential building blocks for modeling more complex, multi-source 3D radio environments in future cognitive radio networks.}
+Additionally, we have demonstrated that sparse samples in rapidly varying shadowing regions are often filtered or ``erased" by standard reconstruction algorithms.
+By employing a two-layer shadowing extraction framework, MC-assisted GPR, we successfully detected these regions and restored the sudden spatial transitions.
+Ultimately, these insights for single-source scenarios serve as essential building blocks for modeling more complex, multi-source 3D radio environments in future cognitive radio networks.